thonnysee/tensorflow_testing_inception/README.md

 # tensorflow_testing_inception
-Contains an example project of a classifier made of keyboards and pc mouses images to test the Inception already trained model using Tenserflow 1.14.
+Contains an example project of a classifier made of keyboards and pc mouses images to test the Inception already trained model using Tensorflow 1.14.

 ## Requirements